Charlitoes/cse15l-lab-reports/Lab_2.md

 **PART 3**

 Throughout weeks 2-3 I learned how to properly navigate through my directories using the terminal.
-I also learned new commands such as `ssh`, `scp`, and `mkdir`.
+I also learned new commands such as `ssh`, `scp`, and `mkdir`.\n
-`ssh` meaning secure shell allows me to remotely access a server using a stable internet connection.
-`scp` meaning secure copy allows me to copy a file that is on my computer to a remote computer, we are also able to do vice versa for this as well where we could copy a file from the remote computer to our local computer
+`ssh` meaning secure shell allows me to remotely access a server using a stable internet connection.\n `scp` meaning secure copy allows me to copy a file that is on my computer to a remote computer, we are also able to do vice versa for this as well where we could copy a file from the remote computer to our local computer\n
-`mkdir` meaning make directory which would literally make a directory in the directory we are in.
+`mkdir` meaning make directory which would literally make a directory in the directory we are in.\n